 B2B Collections Best Practices for 2026

 The strongest B2B collections strategies in 2026 share five traits: they segment accounts by risk, automate routine reminders, personalize every follow-up, prioritize the invoices most likely to slip, and keep a clear escalation path.
 Teams that combine these practices collect faster, spend far less time on manual chasing, and protect customer relationships in the process.
-This guide walks through each practice and how to put it to work.
+This guide walks through each practice in order and shows how to put it to work with an AI-native platform like Monk.

 What makes B2B collections different from consumer collections?